Scoring your Credit - How's your FICO?

 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Getting your credit score
+Raising your credit score

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Curious about your credit score?
-Give us a call at 718-441-7000.
+Call us: 7184417000.